lovac42/ReMemorize/README.md

 - Unlike other reschedulers, this addon will not tamper with the ease factor on rescheduling as it avoids the anki api.

 ### Bug/feature:
 Undoing reschedules will include siblings as well if sibling rescheduling was turned on.
+Note: The undo feature in Anki only allows one of two types, reviews and checkpoints.
+Switching types will clear the other.
+Here we need checkpoints for undoing siblings, but grading reviews will delete the checkpoints.
+So we opt to pop each card on to the undo stack, but this requires the user to manually undo each card and their sibling.
+Fixing this will require rewriting the whole undo feature of Anki.